-Social Work to Social Worker, Douglas County School District
+Social Worker, Douglas County School District

 Kristi Hepting has been a school social worker with the Early Childhood Department of the Douglas County School District (DCSD) for the past 12 years.
 Her responsibilities include supporting families through the Child Find process and explaining the DCSD integrated preschool program.
 She supports preschool teams and families with community resources when they need them and advocates for change on behalf of families with young children.
 Kristi is passionate about her involvement with the Douglas County Early Childhood Council so she can expand her work in the Douglas County community.
 When she is not at work, she enjoys spending time with her husband and two sons.

 Director, Child Care Innovations at Red Rocks Community College